michael-riha/obs-studio-containerd/README.md

 - Changed `-use_timeline 0` to `-use_timeline 1` - Using the timeline feature in DASH can help the player better understand segment availability and timing.

+# Frontend

+open `http://localhost:8088` in your browser to view the streaming content